Skip to content

 When to use these real estate lead follow-up email templates

 Use these when a new lead came in, the first reply went unanswered, or a quiet thread still has a plausible next step.
-These are one-to-one follow-up emails for active leads, not bulk campaigns or CRM drip copy.
+These are one-to-one follow-up emails for active leads.
+The full real estate email template hub covers open house, seller, offer, and past-client stages.

 Speed matters with new leads.
 The agent who replies first with something specific almost always gets the conversation.
 But speed without usefulness just tells the buyer you have a fast autoresponder.
 These templates are built for the agent who wants to be first and worth responding to.